MatthewMaclean/fantasy_hockey_util/README.md

 Installation
 ------------

+1) Use 'git clone --recursive' to pull submodule on clone (or 'git submodule update --init --recursive' if you've already cloned.)

-1) Install app by running the following command in the root directory:
+2) Install app by running the following command in the root directory:

 $> python setup.py install

 The yahoo consumer secret and key required are obtainable from https://developer.yahoo.com.

-2) Run the app in your terminal with:
+3) Run the app in your terminal with:

 $> yfantasy